keithasaurus/koda-validate/README.md

 This should be resolved in a later release.

+#### Your Imagination
+:rainbow:

-#### Something's Missing Or Wrong
+### Something's Missing Or Wrong
 Open an issue on GitHub please!

-#### Your Imagination
-:rainbow